dankreiger/floppy-scripts/README.md

-## A quick and sloppy cli for saving time
+## A quick and sloppy cli for saving time :dog:

+- unfortunately it is not yet floppy, but rather sloppy

 ### Prerequisites